 I felt nostalgic, finished my gin and tonic and got out.

 Before calling a night I walked two blocks to the corner of Gran Via and Calle de Alcala and took some shots of Madrid’s icon—the spectacular Metropolis building and its beautiful angel.
 The perfect ending of a grat day.

 Top Things to do in Madrid

 One more colorful neighborhood in Madrid.
-Narrow cobbled streets with little shops one next to the other.
+Its narrow cobbled streets are lined with little shops.
 Crowded mostly by locals, Malasana has been totally transformed into a hip neighborhood in recent time and is an excellent place for food and drinks.

-The barrio (neighborhood) starts north of Gran Via, behind the theaters and goes all the way to Calle de Alberti Aguilera.
+The barrio (neighborhood in Spanish) starts north of Gran Via, behind the theaters and goes all the way to Calle de Alberti Aguilera.
 It tends to have less tourists than La Latina and equally good nightlife.
-When the sun goes down along with the colorful shop grilles, small bars light up and keep the barrio live till the early hours.
+When the sun goes down along with the colorful shops’ grilles, small bars light up keeping the barrio live till the early hours.

 Museums : The Golden Triangle of Art

 The Golden Triangle of Art describes the city’s three most prominent museums, located on Passeo del Prado.
 Reina Sofia and Thyssen-Bornemisza are on the one side of this beautiful boulevard while the Prado museum is on the other essentially forming a triangle which alone makes a visit to Madrid worthwhile.